d-morrison/IntroStatActivities/_book/06-inference-1cat_test.md

 4. A **decision** is a statement about strength of evidence against the null hypothesis: reject the null if the p-value is below a pre-set significance level, and fail to reject the null if the p-value is above a pre-set significance level.
 When writing a **conclusion** to a hypothesis test, on the other hand, we are answering the research question.
 Thus, a conclusion is a statement about strength of evidence *for the alternative hypothesis*.
 Use the guidelines for the strength of evidence throughout this course to assess the evidence against the null hypothesis.

-5. To create one simulated sample on the null distribution, spin a spinner with probability equal to $\pi_0$ (the null value), $n$ times or draw with replacement $n$ times from a deck of cards created to reflect $\pi_0$ as the probability of success.
-Calculate and plot the proportion of successes from the simulatied sample.
+5. To create one simulated sample on the null distribution for a sample proportion, spin a spinner with probability equal to $\pi_0$ (the null value), $n$ times or draw with replacement $n$ times from a deck of cards created to reflect $\pi_0$ as the probability of success.
+Calculate and plot the proportion of successes from the simulated sample.

 ### Additional notes